 Are guests ever exempt from taxes?

 There are situations in which you aren’t required to collect lodging taxes in Kansas.
-For example, a guest who rents for more than 28 days are exempt from transient guest tax, although not from sales tax.
+For example, a guest who rents for more than 28 days is exempt from transient guest tax, although not from sales tax.

 In Kansas, purchases of accommodations by organizations including the U.S. and Kansas governments and their agencies; parent-teacher organizations; nonprofit educational institutions; hospitals; blood, tissue, and organ banks; historical societies; museums; primary care clinics; religious organizations; zoos; and rural volunteer fire departments are exempt from sales tax if the room charge is billed directly to the exempt buyer.

 “Indirect” rentals of sleeping rooms to rural volunteer fire departments and federal government employees are also exempt from sales tax when the room rental is made in association with the performance of official duties, regardless of method of payment.

-After you’ve collected taxes from your guests, it’s time to file your tax returns with the Kansas Department of Revenue and local tax jurisdictions.
-In Kansas, you can file short-term rental tax returns online.
-In order to file, you will need to enter information on how much you charged for your rentals.
-You’ll also need to pay the tax amount due, usually via check or electronic transfer.
+After you’ve collected taxes from your guests, it’s time to file your tax returns with the Kansas Department of Revenue.
+In Kansas, you can file returns online.
+In order to file, you’ll need to enter information on how much you charged for your rentals.
+You’ll also need to pay the tax amount due.

 Take the time to double-check your returns prior to submitting.
 Simple mistakes such as typos, missing signatures, and incorrect tax information can lead to unwanted delays.